cloudflare/cloudflare-docs/content/page-shield/reference/page-shield-api.md

 ### Create a policy

-This example creates a log policy in Page Shield, defining the following scripts as allowed based on where they are hosted:
+This example creates a Page Shield policy with _Log_ action, defining the following scripts as allowed based on where they are hosted:

 * Scripts hosted in `myapp.example.com` (which does not include scripts in `example.com`).
 * Scripts hosted in `cdnjs.cloudflare.com`.
 * The Google Analytics script using its full URL.
 * All scripts in the same origin (same HTTP or HTTPS scheme and hostname).

-All other scripts would trigger a policy violation.
+All other scripts would trigger a policy violation, but those scripts would not be blocked.

 For details on Content Security Policy values, refer to the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy).